 When possible, the cause of cardiomyopathy is treated.
 Medicines and lifestyle changes are often needed to treat the symptoms of heart failure, angina, and abnormal heart rhythms.

-Different procedures or surgeries may also be used:
+Procedures or surgeries may also be used, including:

 Recently, implantable artificial heart pumps have been developed.
-However, very few patients are able to have this advanced treatment.
+These may be used for very severe cases.
+However, not all patients need or are able to have this advanced treatment.